 The Halloween season is in full swing and there are plenty of ghouls and ghosts out there trying to trick you.
 Don’t let these financial demons sneak up on you!

 If you don’t have a budget in place, your finances can be scary!
 To get a snapshot of where your hard-earned money is being spent, keep track of all your expenses for a month.
 In addition to obvious large expenses like your rent or mortgage and utilities, don’t forget to track every pumpkin spice latte and broomstick you buy as well as expenses that occur regularly but not every month such as semi-annual insurance premiums.
 Once you know where you are spending your money, organize your expenses into a budget.
 Using a tool like Money Manager available via Univest’s online and mobile banking allows you to create personal budgets that can be monitored and easily managed.
 Creating a budget will outline how your expenses measure up to your income so you can create a spending plan to ensure you are prepared to handle any financial “tricks” that may come your way.

 Perhaps one of the biggest financial challenges facing consumers today is the effective management of their debt.
 School loans and credit card debt haunt many American families.
 Shouldering too much debt isn’t only hard on your psyche, it also hurts your credit score.
 Adjust your budget to account for paying off your balances as soon as possible.
 Be mindful of the interest rates and repayment terms for each of your debts.
 Setting up automatic payments through online bill pay can help ensure you never miss a payment.
-If possible, make additional principal payments, starting with the debt with the highest interest rate.
+If possible, make additional principal payments starting with the debt with the highest interest rate.
 Consider setting up automatic payments every other week rather than once a month.

 Virtual crooks are always on the prowl.
 To avoid the terror of having your identity stolen, ensure your computer is protected with anti-virus software, use strong passwords and change them regularly, shred sensitive documents and protect your personal information.
 You should also monitor your credit report and keep a close eye on your balances through online or mobile banking which allows you to set up alerts regarding card activity, block transactions and lock your card.
 If you notice any suspicious transactions, notify your bank immediately.

 Accidents, injuries and illnesses can all catch you off guard and result in costly bills.
 But if you are prepared with an emergency fund, these sudden expenses aren’t so scary.
 You should aim to have three to six months of living expenses saved.
 Saving that much can be daunting!
 Setting up automatic savings is an easy and effective way to build your emergency fund.
 Every month or every pay period, have your bank transfer a fixed amount from your checking account to a savings account and watch your savings grow.